 How to Apply

 The Quant Program accepts applications for Fall term only.
-The deadline to apply for Fall 2020 is February 1, 2020.
+The deadline to apply for Fall 2020 has passed, and we are no longer considering new applications.

 September 2019: Rackham Graduate Application opens.
 Applicants can begin working on and submitting their applications, though no applications will be reviewed until after the submission deadline.